 - The Investigator may appoint a mediator who will first meet with each party individually, and then hold a meeting of all parties to mediate the dispute.

-- If Step Two/Mediation fails, it is at this point that the Investigator meets with the remainder of the Executive Board to discuss next steps.
-If the grievance is directed at a member of the Executive Board, the Executive Board will discuss with the exclusion of that member.
+- If Step Two/Mediation fails, it is at this point that the Investigator meets with the remainder of the Steering Committee to discuss next steps.
+If the grievance is directed at a member of the Steering Committee, the Steering Committee will discuss with the exclusion of that member.

-- While the intent of the grievance procedure is restorative justice and conflict resolution, it may be required that the Executive Board propose discipline.
-The Executive Board may propose discipline at any stage of the Grievance Procedure.
+- While the intent of the grievance procedure is restorative justice and conflict resolution, it may be required that the Steering Committee propose discipline.
+The Steering Committee may propose discipline at any stage of the Grievance Procedure.